 Broadband and digital infrastructure provide the platform for innovation, communication, and participation in a digital economy.
 Is your community poised to compete, or be passed-by?

-SNG research reveals that local economic growth and secondary investment enabled by broadband is 10 times the initial broadband investment and the contribution to Gross Domestic Product (GDP) is 15 times the initial investment.
+Economic growth and secondary investment enabled by broadband is 10 times the initial broadband investment.

 Broadband is the most important differentiating infrastructure today and is critical to the economic competitiveness of local businesses, and the well-being of residents.
 Moreover, education, healthcare, business operations, workforce training and readiness, and smart community services all rely upon advanced broadband networks.